Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Recovery Guarantees

 \section{Recovery Guarantees}

-In this section, we present the recovery guarantees for our end-to-end scheme in Theorem \ref{theorem:convergence}, which is built upon the theoretical foundations presented in Section \ref{sec:convergence}.
+In this section, we present the exact recovery guarantee for our end-to-end DL-based algorithm.
+This result is built upon the theoretical foundations presented in Section \ref{sec:convergence}.
 We elaborate on the numerical implications of our result, and discuss its key outcomes in quantifying the impact and limitations of incorporating a decoding prior.
-Finally, we consider the relevance of our result for implementation purposes.
+Finally, we consider the practical implications of our result for implementation purposes.